 The W3C (World Wide Web Consortium) and the WHATWG (Web Hypertext Application Technology Working Group) maintains the HTML international standards and specifications.
 The WHATWG treats HTML as a constantly evolving "living standard", whereas the W3C works both on HTML evolution (HTML 5.1) and on "snapshots" of HTML (of which the most recent is HTML5).

-The HTML specification defines a single language that can be written using the relaxed HTML syntax, but also the more strict XML (Extensible Markup Language) one, and also addresses the needs of web applications.
-HTML does not describe the style and formatting of content, but only the content itself and its meaning.
+The HTML specification defines a single language that can be written either with the relaxed HTML syntax or the stricter XML syntax (Extensible Markup Language).
+HTML also addresses the needs of Web apps.
+HTML only describes the meaning of the content, not style and formatting.
+To define appearance and layout, please use CSS, not explicit presentational HTML.

 This article provides an introduction to HTML.
 If you've ever wondered what goes on behind the scenes in your web browser, this article is the place to start learning.

 A brief history of HTML

 Tim Berners-Lee, physicist at CERN (the European Organization for Nuclear Research), devised a way in the late 1980s for scientists to share documents over the Internet.
 Before that, Internet communication had been limited to plain text, using technologies such as email, FTP (File Transfer Protocol), and Usenet-based discussion boards.
 HTML used a content model stored on a central server but transferrable to a local workstation and viewable in a browser, simplifying access to content and making "rich" content possible (such as sophisticated text formatting and images).
 HTML is derived from SGML, which is a complex syntax for marking up or binding of content (text or graphics) in documents; as of HTML5, HTML no longer attempts to adhere to SGML syntax.